sjbylo/ocp-topics/s2i-simple-builder/myapp/README.md

 find src
 ```

-The output of this command should be:
+The output of this command should be the same as or similar to:

 ```
 src